mcharzat/SHOM_IN/README.md

 Nereus is a web application which aims to query the geo-referenced knowledge base of nautical instructions for users who do not know the SPARQL language.
 A navigator preparing a sea trip must be able to visualise the results of his queries in the form of synthetic text, cartographic observations and be able to consult the full text of the INs at any time.

-It requires a triplestore, GraphDB in our case, to store this database.
+It requires a triplestore, GraphDB in our case, to store this knowledge base.
 The web interface was built using Vue-cli which uses HTML/CSS and JavaScript with a cartographic interface developed with Leaflet.

 <br>